Benalla: Geography

+Climate

+Benalla has a humid subtropical climate (Cfa) bordering on an oceanic climate (Cfb).
+Summers are mostly warm to hot, sunny and dry with a very low relative humidity (a mean 3 pm reading of just 32% in January), while winters are cool and cloudy with modest rainfall.
+A heavy fall of snow was observed in Benalla on 31 May 1913.

 Culture

 Benalla's cultural facilities include the Benalla Performing Arts and Convention Centre which includes a cinema and theatre.
 The city also has a major art gallery which forms a landmark perched over Lake Benalla on the site of the original police station.